dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Ecuador/ec-apm.md

 ---
-title: "Alternative Payment Methods"
+title: "Cash payments and bank transfers"
-linkTitle: "Alternative Payment Methods"
+linkTitle: "Cash payments and bank transfers"
 date: 2023-05-08T07:28:16-05:00
 description: >
-  Learn how to integrate your solution to process payments with **PagoEfectivo**.
+  Learn how to integrate your solution to process cash payments and bank transfers with **PagoEfectivo**.
 weight: 20
 tags: ["subtopic"]
 ---